gandm/language-babel/README.md

 By default the language-babel package will detect file types `.js`,`.babel`,`.jsx` and `es6`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to colour the text in a meaningful way.
 If other JavaScript grammars are enabled these may take precedence over language-babel.
 Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as `Babel ES6 JavaScript`

-By default the package also supports the [Babel](http://babeljs.io/) transpiler.
-Out of the box any file saved will be transpiled and any errors and/or successful completions notified in the ATOM workspace.

-It is likely users of Babel will use a workflow ( grunt, gulp, etc ) and will not want transpiled output saved.
-However, language-babel fully supports transpiled output, maps, .babelrc files and the setting of most Babel options.
+The package also supports the [Babel](http://babeljs.io/) transpiler.
+It is likely users of Babel will use a workflow ( grunt, gulp, Nuclide etc ) and will not want transpiled output saved. language-babel fully supports transpiled output, maps, .babelrc files and the setting of most Babel options.
+It is also possible to do a quick Babel transpile check on each save.

 See the sections *"Use Cases"* and *"Package Settings"* for more information on Babel configuration options.